SuzuSuzu-HaruHaru/league-standings/README.md

 ## Helping with the package

-As I am essentially an amateur developer, this is my first Javascript package ever.
+As I am essentially an amateur developer, this is my first JavaScript package ever.
 Whether I have the ability to keep up with it, let alone deliver something good, remains to be seen: but you can feel free to signal any bugs that you find, or request a feature that you think might be cool to implement, or generally help with the code however you see fit.
 There is certainly *a lot* of room for improvement!

 ## Documentation

-The documentation is currently a work in progress, but a [tentative version of it](https://suzusuzu-haruharu.github.io/league-standings/) is currently hosted on Github Pages.
+The documentation is currently a work in progress, but a [tentative version of it](https://suzusuzu-haruharu.github.io/league-standings/) is hosted on Github Pages.
 Feel free to check it out, mainly to know what type of sorting criteria you have available, or which competitions already have their default rules labeled under a keyword, or generally how every method and the object initialization exactly work!